constantinadrian/gm_v2_unit_test/README.md

     - [Caterpillar Montessori](https://github.com/constantinadrian/Caterpillar_Montessori_MS_1) - Footer code taken, modified and adapted from Caterpillar_Montessori_MS_1 project

-    - [Trivia Quiz](https://github.com/constantinadrian/Trivia_Quiz) - Hamburger Menu for mobile view taken, modified and adapted from Trivia Quiz project
+    - [Trivia Quiz](https://github.com/constantinadrian/Trivia_Quiz) - Hamburger Menu for the mobile view taken, modified and adapted from Trivia Quiz project

-    - [Savour](https://github.com/constantinadrian/savour) - Modal for delete confirmation taken, modified and adapted from Savour project
+    - [Savour](https://github.com/constantinadrian/savour) - Modal for delete confirmation taken, modified, and adapted from Savour project

-    - [Savour](https://github.com/constantinadrian/savour) -Close the collapse navbar menu when click outside the navbar, and also adapted the code for collapse when other links on the mobile menu are press
+    - [Savour](https://github.com/constantinadrian/savour) -Close the collapse navbar menu when clicking outside the navbar, and also adapted the code for collapse when other links on the mobile menu are press

-    - [Master Code Online](https://www.youtube.com/watch?v=MAIFJ3_bcCY) - Pagination for product, review and wishlist page was inspired from this tutorial, modified and adapted to this project
+    - [Master Code Online](https://www.youtube.com/watch?v=MAIFJ3_bcCY) - Pagination for product, review, and wishlist page was inspired from this tutorial, modified, and adapted to this project

     - [StackOverflow](https://stackoverflow.com/questions/54808110/django-combining-search-view-with-pagination) - Change parameter on the URL for Pagination

-    - [StackOverflow](https://stackoverflow.com/questions/59593884/django-rendering-a-number-as-a-5-stars-rating) - Rendering five stars rating on reviews page and product detail on review section
+    - [StackOverflow](https://stackoverflow.com/questions/59593884/django-rendering-a-number-as-a-5-stars-rating) - Rendering five stars rating on the reviews page and product detail on the review section

-    - [Code Institute - Boutique Ado Tutorial](https://github.com/constantinadrian/boutique_ado_v1) - Header section on base template, main and mobile menu, product page, product detail page, shopping bag, checkout, and success checkout - each of them with few or more modifications and make them also fully responsive on every device.
+    - [Code Institute - Boutique Ado Tutorial](https://github.com/constantinadrian/boutique_ado_v1) - Header section on the base template, main and mobile menu, product page, product detail page, shopping bag, checkout, and success checkout - each of them with few or more modifications and make them also fully responsive on every device.

-    - [Code Institute - Boutique Ado Tutorial](https://github.com/constantinadrian/boutique_ado_v1) - All widgets and custom widgets, webhook and webhook handler(with few additions for different sizes in)
+    - [Code Institute - Boutique Ado Tutorial](https://github.com/constantinadrian/boutique_ado_v1) - All widgets and custom widgets, webhook and webhook handler(with few additions for different sizes)

-    - [Code Institute - Boutique Ado Tutorial](https://github.com/constantinadrian/boutique_ado_v1) - For functionality of stripe, shoping bag and checkout, and select quantity input
+    - [Code Institute - Boutique Ado Tutorial](https://github.com/constantinadrian/boutique_ado_v1) - For functionality of stripe, shopping bag, and checkout, and select quantity input

     - [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/) - for the carousel used on this project

-    - [Bootstrap](https://getbootstrap.com/) – CSS framework used to help contact form, cards, modal, table and other classes that were used to make the app responsive.
+    - [Bootstrap](https://getbootstrap.com/) – CSS framework used to help contact form, cards, modal, table, and other classes that were used to make the app responsive.

     - [Django Customizing error views](https://docs.djangoproject.com/en/3.2/topics/http/views/#customizing-error-views) and [handler urls](https://docs.djangoproject.com/en/3.2/ref/urls/#handler404) used for creating the error app and redefine handler400, handler403, handler404, handler500